Stephen Stills: Peak solo years (1970–71)

-Stills followed this album with Stephen Stills 2 six months later.
-Recorded in Miami, the album included the singles "Change Partners" and "Marianne", which Nos.
+Stills followed this first album with his second solo album, Stephen Stills 2, six months later.
+Recorded in Miami, the album included the singles "Change Partners" and "Marianne", which reached Nos.
 43 and 42 in the US.
-The album itself reached No. 8 on the charts and was certified US Gold a month after release.
+The album itself reached No. 8 on the chart and was certified US Gold a month after release.
 Even though "Change Partners" was written before CSN formed, Nash saw it as a metaphor for the many relationships in CSN&Y. Stills initially recorded 23 songs and hoped to release them as a double album; this was ultimately rejected by Atlantic.

-Stills embarked on his first solo US tour with an eight-piece band including the Memphis Horns, in which he sold out Madison Square Garden (MSG), The Philadelphia Spectrum, LA Forum and the Boston Garden, arguably at his solo commercial peak.
-Stills's performance at MSG occurred one day prior to George Harrison's Concert For Bangladesh.
-Stills donated his stage, sound, lighting system and production manager in kind, but was later upset when Harrison "neglected to invite him to perform, mention his name, or say thank you".
+Stills embarked on his first solo US tour with an eight-piece band including the Memphis Horns, in which he sold out Madison Square Garden, The Philadelphia Spectrum, LA Forum and the Boston Garden, arguably at his solo commercial peak.
+Stills's performance at Madison Square Garden occurred one day prior to George Harrison's Concert For Bangladesh.
+Stills donated his stage, sound, lighting system and production manager, but was later upset when Harrison "neglected to invite him to perform, mention his name, or say thank you".
 Stills then spent the show drunk in Ringo Starr's dressing room, "barking at everyone".
-Stills's MSG show was professionally recorded and remains unreleased, sans a clip of "Go Back Home" performed in early 1972 on the Old Grey Whistle Test.
-Two additional acoustic tracks were released on Stills 2013 box set Carry On.
+Stills's Madison Square Garden show was professionally recorded and remains unreleased, except for a clip of "Go Back Home" that was broadcast in early 1972 on The Old Grey Whistle Test.
+Two additional acoustic tracks were released on Stills's 2013 box set Carry On.

 In 1971, Billboard magazine ranked him at No. 34 top singles artist, No. 44 top album artist, No. 14 top singles male vocalist, No. 12 top new singles vocalist, No. 17 top album male vocalists, No. 14 top new album artist, number 73 top producers, and ranked his debut album number 70 in the year end album charts.
 Additionally, Cashbox ranked Stephen Stills 2 as the No. 51 album of 1971, and his debut as No. 52.